Doctoral dissertations in the Faculty of Social Sciences

 Opponent

 When appointing an opponent, the same disqualification principles are followed as when appointing preliminary examiners.
 The aim is to settle possible disqualification issues before the appointment of an opponent.
-However, should an opponent be uncertain of their status with regard to disqualification after the appointment, they are requested to contact the Faculty’s doctoral student services as soon as possible (valt-postgrad@helsinki.fi).
+However, should an opponent be uncertain of their status with regard to disqualification after the appointment, they are requested to contact the faculty’s doctoral student services as soon as possible (valt-postgrad@helsinki.fi).

 Custos